Irvine, California

 A number of corporations, particularly in the technology and semiconductor sectors, have their national or international headquarters in Irvine.
-Irvine is also home to several higher education institutions including the University of California, Irvine (UCI), Concordia University, Irvine Valley College, the Orange County Center of the University of Southern California (USC), and campuses of California State University Fullerton (CSUF), University of La Verne, and Pepperdine University.
+Irvine is also home to several higher-education institutions including the University of California, Irvine (UCI), Concordia University, Irvine Valley College, and campuses of University of La Verne and Pepperdine University.

 History

+Kizh era

+Gabrieleño indigenous group inhabited Irvine about 2,000 years ago.
+In the present, the city and the schools within are taking action to educate the community about the indigenous history.
+In 2024 there was a proposal to create a village based off of Putuidem Village located in San Juan Capistrano.
+UCI set a Land Acknowledgement to inform the history of the land their campus is based on as well as many other immigrant groups that had also lived on that land.

+Spanish era

-The Gabrieleño indigenous group inhabited Irvine about 2,000 years ago.
-Gaspar de Portolà, a Spanish explorer, came to the area in 1769, which led to the establishment of forts, missions and cattle herds.
+Gaspar de Portolá, a Spanish explorer, came to the area in 1769, which led to the establishment of forts, missions and cattle herds.
 The King of Spain parceled out land for missions and private use.

+Mexican era

-After Mexico's independence from Spain in 1821, the Mexican government secularized the missions and assumed control of the lands.
+After Mexico's independence from Spain in 1821, the Mexican Congress passed the Mexican secularization act of 1833 which secularized the missions and resulted in the Mexican government assuming control of the lands of said missions.
 It began distributing the land to Mexican citizens who applied for grants.
-Three large Spanish/Mexican grants made up the land that later became the Irvine Ranch: Rancho Santiago de Santa Ana, Rancho San Joaquin and Rancho Lomas de Santiago.
+Three large Spanish/Mexican land grants, also known as ranchos, made up the land that later became the Irvine Ranch: Rancho Santiago de Santa Ana, Rancho San Joaquín and Rancho Lomas de Santiago.

+American era

+19th century

-In 1864, Jose Andres Sepulveda, owner of Rancho San Joaquin, sold 50000 acre to Benjamin and Thomas Flint, Llewellyn Bixby and James Irvine for $18,000 to resolve debts due to the Great Drought.
+In 1864, José Andrés Sepúlveda, owner of Rancho San Joaquín, sold 50000 acre to Benjamin and Thomas Flint, Llewellyn Bixby, and James Irvine for $18,000 to resolve debts due to the Great Drought.
 In 1866, Irvine, Flint and Bixby acquired 47000 acre Rancho Lomas de Santiago for $7,000.
-After the Mexican-American war the land of Rancho Santiago de Santa Ana fell prey to tangled titles.
+After the Mexican-American War the land of Rancho Santiago de Santa Ana fell prey to tangled titles.
 In 1868, the ranch was divided among three claimants as part of a lawsuit: Flint, Bixby and Irvine.
 The ranches were devoted to sheep grazing.
 However, in 1870, tenant farming was permitted.